 LCDs, in particular, have a tougher time dealing with darks.
 So take contrast ratings as a rough guide to be supplemented by eyes-on evaluation.
 Because there are two different ways to measure contrast ratio, and because there are no standard methods of measurement, contrast ratio isn’t always a very useful spec.
 It’s really only meaningful when you’re comparing TVs from the same manufacturer.
 You shouldn’t compare contrast ratios between manufacturers because they likely aren’t measuring their TVs the same way; one manufacturer’s 100,000:1 could be another’s 1,500,000:1.
 In the end, trust your own eyes.
 Also keep in mind that you’re on a showroom floor checking out the HDTVs under the store’s lighting conditions, not yours.
 Know the daily lighting cycle in the area where you plan to set up your TV.
+Knowing how to fix Panasonic TV red light blinking and flashing will come in handy when you encounter an issue with your TV.
 Plasma TVs do much better in low light, so be mindful if the spot you’re thinking about receives a fair amount of sunlight throughout the day.

 IMPORTANT: VIDEO INPUTS The number and type of video inputs determine which external components you can use with the display.
 HDMI (High-Definition Multimedia Interface) offers the highest quality and is the dominant digital connection interface for HDTVs today.
 The big draw is that you get a one-wire technology that feeds the highest-level HD content into your television from home-theater components as well as other sources.
 This connection is provided on almost all current HD satellite receivers, HD cable boxes, and DVD players, and is the standard video connector for Blu-ray.
 Aim for an HDTV with at least three or four HDMI ports in the back.
 This will allow you and your family to accommodate the multiple devices you’re bound to accumulate as you explore and expand your viewing experience.

 IMPORTANT: RESOLUTION Plasma and LCD television both use fixed-pixel arrays, meaning they have rows and columns of individual picture elements that turn on and off to produce the necessary patterns of light.
 Resolution is expressed as the number of pixel columns by the number of pixel rows—1280 by 720, or 1940 by 1080—and is usually discussed in terms of the second number.
 The higher the number, the higher the resolution, and the higher the price.
+Expert DSTV Pro Installation services available in Riebeek Kasteel for your home cable TV needs.
 The two most popular choices are 720p and 1080p.
 If your budget can handle 1080p (the “p” stands for progressive scan, which offers clearer and faster results for scaling to higher resolutions), you should consider making this long-term investment.

 SOMEWHAT IMPORTANT: SCREEN SIZE Size is important, but just because you can afford a 65-inch mega-monster doesn’t mean you should buy one.
 You need to factor in the screen size and where you plan to watch the TV.
 Having your nose pressed up against the display is hardly an ideal viewing condition.